Professional Development for PK-12 Educators

 Mathematical Modeling for Middle School Teachers.

 Introduces and explores the concepts of math modeling to middle school teachers (course is also open to elementary/high school educators).
 Participants will spend time working on open-ended questions that do not have a single answer, but invite a variety of approaches and solutions.
 Students will gain experience in collaborative applied mathematics and advance ideas that can be applied in the classroom.
-Grant funding will be applied to offset most of course cost.
+Grant funding will be applied to offset entire course cost.
 Professor Christopher Thomas.
 MATE 601 (CRN 40146).

 - 3 graduate credits

 - Dates: May 29/30, June 5/6, 12/13, 8:30a -4:30p.

 - Note: This course is also offered for 45 PDPs - CRN 40170.
 To register for PDP option, email firstname.lastname@example.org.

 Teach the Teachers Initiative: American Institute for Economics Research